angrybacon/doomsday-wiki/markdown/articles/2019/04/29/ddeft-guide.md

 1. Cast LED, Crack for {B}{B}{B}
 1. Cast LED, Crack for {B}{B}{B}
 1. Cast LED, Crack for {B}{B}{B}
-1. Cast DD, LED LED LED ToA DD
+1. Cast Dd, LED LED LED ToA Dd
 1. Repeat

 If you do not have an Experimental Frenzy in play, casting Doomsday wins if you